HadrienG2/3photons-julia/Porting_Notes.md

       an advanced tutorial where topics that need it are explored in detail.
-- The little structure that exists is neither announced at the beginning of a page, nor easily navigable through hyperlinks in the sidebar, which only go through the first level of headings (which can span many pages of content).
+- The little structure that exists is neither announced at the beginning of a page, nor easily navigable through hyperlinks in the sidebar, which only go through the first level of headings (that can span many pages of content).

 The search bar helps one work around some of these structural deficiencies, but only up to a point: